Cross-site request forgery (CSRF)

 If storing the token server-side is not an option, using signed double-submit cookies is another approach.
 This is different from the basic double submit cookie in that the token included in the form is signed with a secret.

 A new token is generated and hashed with HMAC SHA-256 using a secret key.
+Each HMAC must be linked to the user's session.
+You can alternatively encrypt the token with algorithms like AES.

 buffer := [10]byte{}